ScriptkidHicks/WitchTurnOnline/README.md

 ## Goals

 - [ ] The website needs UI improvement.
 This applies to both the color / stylings, and the quality of the site on mobile.
 This needs to be done without duplication of code.
-- [ ] There needs to be a way too create a copy pastable link that people can follow that the dm can post.
+- [x] There needs to be a way too create a copy pastable link that people can follow that the dm can post.
 It will save people the trouble of typing in the join.
+  -This ended up being much easier than expected.
 - [ ] There needs to be a way to track where you are in the order.
 I would like to tie player name to this as well.
 - [ ] There should be a way to track clocks in the same simultaneous fashion as we track initiative.
 - [ ] There should be a way to roll dice in the app, and this information should be communicated to other users (The results are important).